RuslanLizogub/mocha-chai-superagent-demo/README.md

 ## 🎯 Description

 This project is a full-featured API testing framework built on modern JavaScript technologies.
-The framework uses JSONPlaceholder API as a test API and demonstrates a professional approach to test automation.
+The framework uses JSONPlaceholder API as a test API and demonstrates a professional approach to test automation using the API Client pattern specifically designed for API testing.

 ## ✨ Features

-- 🏗️ **PageObject Pattern** - Structured architecture with separation of concerns
+- 🏗️ **API Client Pattern** - Structured architecture with separation of concerns for API testing
 - 🧪 **Complete CRUD Coverage** - Create, Read, Update, Delete tests
 - 🎭 **Multiple Test Types** - Smoke, Regression, Integration, Performance
 - 🔧 **Reusable Utilities** - Data generators, helpers, validators